MHindermann/mas/text/draft.md

 Taking into account the third constraint simply means that we do not employ any further restrictions.
 We can hence construct the sample data set by choosing exactly those items from `/edoc/raw` which have non-empty data fields `title`, `abstract`, `id_number`, and `keywords`.
 We do so by calling `_Data.select_from_file` iteratively for all files in `/edoc/raw`.
-The resulting file is saved in `/edoc/selected` as `sample_master.json`.
+The resulting file is saved in `/edoc/selected` as `selected_master.json`.

 ### Analysis

 Of the 68'345 items in `/edoc/raw`, all have a title (non-empty `title` data field), most items have an ID (57'153 items with non-empty `id_number` data field), roughly half of the items have an abstract (37'381 items with non-empty `abstract` data field), an less than 10% of the items have keywords (6'660 items with non-empty `keywords` data field).
-The sample data set as requires all the above data fields to be non-empty; `/edoc/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.

-!!
-Now talk about the distribution of the items
+The 4'111 items

 !!
 Mayhaps give a description of `selected_master.json`, namely 4111 items.
 Also, perhaps also say how many items in `/raw` per data field are available.

 ## Machine indexing